KamilMaciuszek/AudioPlayerReactNative/README.md

 <br/>

 Categories are taken from the Deezer Api.
-Every Category has 50 song previews which can be paused, rewound for 5 second or skipped/played previous song.
+Each Category has 50 song previews which can be paused, rewound for 5 second or skipped/played previous song.
-Every song has the Slider with the timer that allows to rewound the song by any amount of time.
+Eeach song has the Slider with the timer that allows to rewound the song by any amount of time.

 <br/>